thekevinscott/UpscalerJS/examples/nodejs-custom-models/README.md

 :::note

-We'll be using the 2x model from `esrgan-slim`
+We'll be using the 2x model from `esrgan-slim` for this example.

 :::